-PTA123 KINESIOLOGY Pre-Req PTA122, PHY101
+KINESIOLOGY

-Co-Req PTA221
+Pre-Reg: PHY101, PTA122, PTA221

 The study of human anatomy emphasizing the biomechanics, motion and peripheral innervations of the musculoskeletal system as a basis for understanding normal and abnormal function and the development of exercise and gait programs.
 The fundamentals of posture, muscle physiology, muscle function, gait analysis and strength will be covered.
-Students will review muscle locations and actions, as well locations and functions of selected ligaments, the intrinsic muscles of the hands and feet, and the innervations of the muscles of the extremities.
+Students will review muscle locations and actions, as well as locations and functions of selected ligaments, the intrinsic muscles of the hands and feet, and the innervations of the muscles of the extremities.
 Laboratory activities, cadaver studies and practicals are a required component of this course.

+MST PROCEDURES FOR PTA

-PTA124MST PROCEDURES FOR PTA2Pre-Reg PTA123, PTA221
+Pre-Reg: PTA123, PTA221